-API Security Audit using OpenAPI Swagger Extension VS Code
+API Security Audit using OpenAPI Swagger Editor Extension in VS Code

 Below is an example of the 42Crunch OpenAPI (Swagger) extension for VS Code.
 If you do not already have it, just go to Extensions and search for OpenAPI.